Having done all,

 blood they have, you expect an answer.
 If they answer your

-Never mind -- that blood quantum is completely irrelevant to
+mind -- that blood quantum is completely irrelevant to Cherokee

-you're Cherokee.
+Cherokee.
 If you're not, you're not.
-Percentage doesn't
+Percentage doesn't matter.

-matter.
-In addition, many people now make a distinction between
+In addition, many people now make a distinction between quantum

-quantum Cherokees and cultural Cherokees.
-How Cherokee you are
+Cherokees and cultural Cherokees.
+How Cherokee you are is more

-is more determined by how you live, how active you are in the
+determined by how you live, how active you are in the tribe, how

-tribe, how you grew up, and what you know of Cherokee history,
+you grew up, and what you know of Cherokee history, culture, and

-many Indian Nations.
-In many cases the issue of quantum has
+Indian Nations.
+In many cases the issue of quantum has divided

-issue also divides tribal members and non-members on the issue
+divides tribal members and non-members on the issue of proof.

 method of determining blood purity and race purity.
 One of the